fatimamahate/make_the_grade/README.md

 ## Features
 1. It begins with a welcome message to user.
-    1. Asks user for School ID - A thank you message pops up for correct id
+    1. A question which asks user for School ID - A thank you message pops up for correct id
-    2. Asks user for User ID - A thank you message pops up for correct id and id for the user
+    2. A question which asks user for User ID - A thank you message pops up for correct id and id for the user
     ![School ID](./documentation/FEATURE_1.png)

         ![User ID](./documentation/FEATURE_2.png)